Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach

-To assess the capability of phylogenetic trees to decode the chemical evolution of the ISM by using stellar populations, we need to store the complete exchange of material between stellar and gas particles.
-To follow the enrichment history of gas particles, we include a feature in the code to store the contributions of chemical elements received by a gas particle (hereafter referred to as the target) from surrounding stellar particles (hereafter referred to as the donors).
-This exchange of chemical elements is stored until the gas particle is converted into stars.
+To assess the capability of phylogenetic trees to decode the chemical evolution of the ISM using stellar populations, we stored the complete exchange of material between stellar and gas particles.
+To follow the enrichment history of gas particles, we included a feature in the code to store the contributions of chemical elements received by a gas particle (hereafter referred to as the target) from surrounding stellar particles (hereafter referred to as the donors).
+This exchange of chemical elements was stored until the gas particle was converted into stars.
 Additionally, we tracked the chemical contributions produced by new star particles and injected into neighbouring gas particles throughout the integration period.
-In this way we follow the enrichment history on particle-by-particle basis, and identify the origin of each contribution produced by a donor stellar particle or received by a target gas particle.
+In this way, we followed the enrichment history on a particle-by-particle basis, and identified the origin of each contribution produced by a donor stellar particle or received by a target gas particle.
 It is worth noting that only the abundances of gas particles evolve as a result of stellar evolution.
 The chemical content of each stellar particle remains fixed, matching the chemical abundances of the progenitor gas particle at the time of its transformation into stars.
-Given the large volume of data involved in tracking the full exchange of material between particles, we adopt a tracer-based approach by selecting a representative subset of gas particles at the beginning of the simulation, hereafter referred to as target particles, to follow their chemical enrichment history.
-As explained in the following section, we define two regions of interest in the disc: one adjacent to the bulge, and another located in the disc component.
-Within each of the two regions we selected the target particles.
+Given the large volume of data involved in tracking the full exchange of material between particles, we adopted a tracer-based approach by selecting a representative subset of gas particles at the beginning of the simulation, hereafter referred to as target particles, to follow their chemical enrichment history.
+As explain in the following section, we defined two regions of interest in the disc: one adjacent to the bulge, and another located in the disc component.
+We selected the target particles within each of the two regions.